ocollins/TennisUniverse/Project Statement.md

 ### Project Technologies and Techniques
 * Security/Authentication
-  * Admin role: create/read/update/delete (crud) of all data
-  * User role: submit trail reports
-  * All: anyone can view trail information (no login)

-* Security/Authentication
-  * Admin role: create/read/update/delete members’ personal data as well as services/charges, provided to the members;
+  * Admin role: create/read/update/delete members’ personal data as well as services/charges, provided to the members
-  * Member role: reserve a court or a lesson;
+  * Member role: reserve a court or a lesson
-  * All: anyone can view general Club information;
+  * All: anyone can view general Club information (no login)

-* Database
-(MySQL and Hibernate)
+* Database (MySQL and Hibernate)
-  - Store personal information for club members;
+  * Store personal information for club members
-  - Store lessons/clinics information;
+  * Store lessons/clinics information

 * Web Services or APIs
-  - Calorie Calculator (TBD)
+  * Calorie Calculator (TBD)

 * Logging
   - Configurable logging using Log4J;